 Tips and Advice

 Below are some good things to know about Spanish Banks.

 If you don’t mind the shallow water (like if you’re a toddler or just want to play as opposed to actually swim), then hit Spanish Banks on a really hot sunny day when the tide is out.
 Then, as the tide comes back in the water heats up a couple of degrees from the hot sand.
 It still won’t be warm by more southern standards, but at least warmer than at other times.

 TIP #3: Try to go at low tide, when the sand goes out for what seems like miles, and don’t forget to take your sandcastle-building tools.
 Check out the Tide Forecast website for the tide schedule.

-Click the following link to learn more about Metro Vancouver’s other top beaches (including Jericho, Locarno and Kitsilano all nearby).
+Click the following link to learn more about Metro Vancouver’s Top Beaches (including Jericho, Locarno and Kitsilano all nearby).